Have a read on below at some quick stats and facts on the New Orleans Pelicans to get you started:

 Despite only being 3.5 games behind Memphis, who was eighth in the West, New Orleans went 2-6 in their eight seeding games and were eliminated from playoff contention, finishing 13th in the West.
 After the Pelicans were eliminated, Alvin Gentry was fired as head coach, with Stan Van Gundy named to replace him.

-If you are a fan of the New Orleans Pelicans, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the New Orleans Pelicans have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the New Orleans Pelicans.
+If you are a fan of the New Orleans Pelicans, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the New Orleans Pelicans have the star power to make it all the way to The NBA Finals in 2022?

 With Zion Williamson having another NBA offseason and preseason to get in better shape, along with the natural improvement of Ingram, Ball and Hart, the Pelicans have hope to push towards the playoffs this upcoming season.
 Their 2020-21 NBA Championship odds opened at +4000, but drifted to +5000 just before the draft in mid-November.